steplee/notes/nlp/jurafsky-book.md

 #### Practical Considerations
 Typical systems make multiple passes to build rules, as well as hand-written rules.
 A single pass may carry out the following steps:
-  1. Use high-preceision rules to tag unambiguous entities.
+  1. Use high-precision rules to tag unambiguous entities.
   2. Search substring matches of previous names
   3. Consult tables/lists (given) to identify likely entity mentions
   4. Apply probablistic sequence labelling to use tags from previous stages as additional features.